hardbyte/rust-telemetry-example/README.md

 The **tracing** crate is used to instrument the application code.
 The `tracing-opentelemetry` crate exports this data to the OpenTelemetry Collector.
 The implementation demonstrates context propagation for:

-- **HTTP**: Using `axum-tracing-opentelemetry` for server-side and `reqwest-tracing` for client-side propagation.
+    - **HTTP**: Using `axum-tracing-opentelemetry` for server-side propagation.
-- **Generated Client**: An OpenAPI-generated progenitor client is hooked to inject trace headers automatically.
+    - **Generated Client**: An OpenAPI-generated progenitor client injects trace headers automatically for service-to-service calls.
 - **Kafka**: Trace context is passed via message headers and used to create linked spans in the consumer.